-Last year, I notified my landlord that the tenants below me played their music too loud, and even though the frequency of occurrence has diminished, they still periodically play it so loudly that it comes through the floor.
-Also, one of the tenants had accused me of turning the hot water on and off, causing a fluctuation of temperature in her shower every time she uses it.
+Last year, I notified my landlord that the neighbors below me played their music too loud, and even though the frequency of occurrence has diminished, they still periodically play it so loudly that it comes through the floor.
+Also, one of them accused me of turning the hot water on and off, causing a fluctuation of temperature in her shower every time she uses it.
 She demanded I refrain from using all of my water outlets while she's in her shower.
 What's a person to do?

+- Stay put and try to resolve the matter without your landlord.
 You could stay put.
 You might try to enlist the help of a third party to work out a resolution, such as a community mediator, if you can convince your neighbor to join you.
 The small claims court or your local district attorney in your county can refer you to neighborhood mediation services.
-Also see Nolo's Mediation Resource Center.
+Also see Nolo's Mediation, Arbitration & Collaborative Law section.